 Dean Reeves has long been affiliated with D-H, having served at the medical center in Lebanon in a variety of positions from R.N. to Vice President of Operations.
-Since returning to her alma mater, she has worked tirelessly to forge a powerful partnership between Colby-Sawyer and D-H. She will retain her title of Dean of the School of Nursing and Health Professions and continue to assist with the strategic direction of the school, which will further formalize Colby-Sawyer’s connection with Dartmouth-Hitchcock.
+Since returning to her alma mater, she has worked tirelessly to forge a powerful partnership between Colby-Sawyer and D-H. She will retain her title of Dean of the School of Nursing and Public Health and continue to assist with the strategic direction of the school, which will further formalize Colby-Sawyer’s connection with Dartmouth-Hitchcock.

 At D-H, Dean Reeves will be responsible for setting the strategic direction for nursing across the D-H system and for creating alignment for nursing practice across all D-H entities.
 She will be a key member of the executive team, reporting to the CEO and President and working with fellow chief officers to create a sustainable health system that is grounded in population health and the highest quality and value.

 “This is a significant opportunity for Susan and for Colby-Sawyer.
 She will be able to use, even more, her enormous talents as a nursing professional, administrator and leader,” said Colby-Sawyer President Susan D. Stuebner.
 “Dartmouth-Hitchcock remains committed to our programs, and Susan’s leadership role there will be pivotal in advancing our programs.”